muziejus/novel-maps-of-ny-2017/sections/policies.md

 or supplemented during the course.
 If you have any questions about an assignment, you should ask for clarification early.
 The assignments are due on the dates noted in the syllabus.

 All of the writing can be submitted electronically.

 Late assignments jeopardize both your and my rhythms in the class, so they will be penalized.
 I will give you feedback and will happily discuss any work with you, but grades should be considered final.

-Additionally, grading is variable based on what you feel your strengths are.
-Each assignment will be worth at least 16% of your final grade, but the upper limit of the grade is set by you.
-You should email me how you slice up the pie by the end of October.

 #### Attendance